Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/otp-overview.md

 - Calculate a challenge-response credential
 - Delete a slot’s configuration
 - Program a slot with an HMAC-SHA1 OATH-HOTP credential
-- Display a slot’s status
+- Retrieve a slot’s status
 - Configure NDEF to use a slot to generate an OTP
 - Update slot settings
 - Swap slot configurations